 James’s enthusiasm look a hit as the train left Rouen.
 He had been excited about going off to war but then it hit him that he was getting go of everything which made his life worth living.

 Catharine was proud of herself for remaining calm during this ordeal and thought about how much better she appeared in contrast to her maudlin sister who was making a nuisance of herself by desperately trying to get everyone’s sympathy.
-But she was incapable of feeling a fraction of what Madeleine felt for James.

 A smartly kitted out officer asked Catharine when the next army train would be arriving.
 She told him that it would be arriving in a quarter of an hour.